romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How should a project manager establish a review cadence with the security team to ensure ongoing security assessments are integrated into the development lifecycle?
+Q: How should a project manager establish a review cadence with the security team to ensure ongoing security assessments are integrated into the development lifecycle?
 <details><summary>Show the answer</summary><p>

 - **Set up regular, periodic reviews aligned with the development sprints to evaluate and address security findings**